viperproject/silicon/src/main/scala/dependencyAnalysis/README.md

 - `prune 66 71`
   - Exports the program pruned with respect to lines 66 and 71.
   - exportFileName: path and file name for the pruned program (e.g. `prunedPrograms/test.vpr`
+- `progress`
+  - Prints the verification progress of the program
+- `guide`
+  - Prints verification guidance

 # Neo4j Scripts and Usage